Being Scientists at S.M.I.T.H

 We have many enthusiastic scientists at St Michaels, and we want to take every opportunity to help our children understand how important science is for everyone and to make links to the science behind everyday objects and activities.

-We use the Science Bug scheme of work as the backbone of our science teaching.
+We use the Developing Experts scheme of work as the backbone of our science teaching.
 We also add other investigations and experiments so we can suit our teaching to our learners’ needs and next steps.
 We are very lucky to have ‘Barry’s Back Garden’ our wild garden that enables us to investigate living things and their habitats without leaving the school site.

 Our Science Policy Document can be found here: